 Once again, on The Love, Happiness and Success Podcast, we’ll be riding into the darkness together for the purpose of helping you find your way towards peace and healing.
 I want you to know that there is a path forward.
 You can move past the hurt, past the healing, and into growth.
 And I’m here to help.

 We’ll start by talking about trauma: How it happens, what it does to you, and how it’s healed.

 But wait, there’s more.

 No one’s journey through recovering from trauma is the same.
 For some people healing happens through trauma-informed therapy.
-For others, self help or physical strategies ease the pain and open the door to healing.
+For others, self help, physical strategies, or important self-care acts (like this guide to easing stress and anxiety) ease the pain and open the door to healing.
 Yet others find peace through their work.
 For many, it’s a combination of all of the above.

 To talk about what Post-Traumatic Growth looks like in action, I’ve invited an incredibly inspiring special guest to join me for today’s episode: stand up comedian Jo Kimbrell.
 Jo’s own personal transformation was born out of trauma, and her journey of healing took her through yoga teacher training, writing, dream work, body work… and open-mike night in cigar bars.

 Listen to Jo’s story, hear her words of wisdom, and be inspired to bravely open the door to a new chapter for yourself, too.

 Jo and I discuss many resources over the course of our conversation.
 Here are the links I promised to share with you: